 Another piece of Phoenix history played out in the Deuce was the murder of David "Star" Johnson, one of the city's first African-American police officers.
 In 1944, Johnson and his partner (also black, for this Southern-culture city paired up officers of the same race and generally put African-American cops on the south side to police "their kind") encountered Detective "Frenchy" Navarre in the Deuce.
 Frenchy, who has made cameos in my short story "Bull" in Phoenix Noir and in South Phoenix Rules, was known in real life for his brutality and, even by Phoenix standards of the day, racism.
-Near Second and Jefferson, Frenchy — off-duty — parked in a red zone.
+Near Second and Jefferson, Frenchy — off-duty — ran a stop sign.
 The details of what happened next are disputed and probably lost to history.
-The two uniformed officers asked Frenchy to move.
-He responded with racial slurs.
-Shoving ensured.
-By one account, Johnson's partner begged Frenchy to back down and move along.
-Frenchy responded by fatally shooting Star Johnson.
+What is not in doubt: Frenchy fatally shot Star Johnson.
 Acquitted by an all-white jury, Frenchy met justice when Johnson's partner walked into police headquarters, on the first floor of the old City-County Building, and shot him to death.
 The gunfight involved Frenchy pulling both revolvers that he wore in shoulder holsters, and the bullet holes were still there when PPD moved out in the 1970s.

 The Deuce was a place of lost souls: panhandlers, drunks, men passed out on sidewalks in recessed doorways after dark.
 People who fell between the cracks.
 It offered a panorama of quiet human misery for those staying in the old Hotel Adams and happened to have an east-facing room.
 I started riding along with Phoenix cops in the Deuce when I was in high school.
 On my first ride-along, I asked the officer if it was a high-crime area.
 "No," he said.
 "The people are too poor.
 There's nothing to steal."
 Crime in the Deuce was mostly "quality of life" incidents, aside from the occasional bar fight that led to a shooting or stabbing.
 But the trouble was contained.
-The Deuce residents, mostly men, didn't go west of Second; vagrancy laws helped ensure this.
-"Respectable" Phoenicians didn't go east.
+The Deuce residents, mostly men, didn't go west of Second Street; vagrancy laws helped ensure this until the mid-1960s.
+Still, the area contained an intensity and density of different kinds of businesses missing from the core today.
 Those shifts I witnessed in the Deuce were dreadfully boring for a young man seeking action.

 The Deuce was already contracting.
 Starting in the late 1960s, Phoenix got into the "urban renewal" disaster by tearing down several blocks of businesses and SROs to build the first building of the (old) convention center and Symphony Hall.
 Phoenix Civic Plaza (they couldn't call it the Civic Center, because that was the library, art museum and "little theater" at McDowell and Central) was meant to revive a dying downtown.
 The big department stores had mostly closed and the small, local retailers were struggling.
 The business models of the railroad and agricultural interests were changing, too.
 Many of the produce sheds and warehouses closed, taking with them the seasonal work for the low-skilled men who lived in the Deuce.
 Through the 1970s, most of the Deuce disappeared, replaced by the Hyatt, a new Greyhound terminal, new fire station No. 1, parking lots, etc. Among the perhaps 190 buildings ultimately torn down was the priceless Fox Theater, which made way for a ghastly city bus terminal that looked like a house from Maryvale.